dejaime/parrot/README.md

 | StdRng | 2.99 ns | ~334 Million | `rand::rngs::StdRng` |
 | Perlin 2D | 3.28 ns | ~305 Million | Gradient Noise Lookup |

-This means we are generating gradient noise almost as fast as a standard crypto RNG generates a plain integers!
+This means we are generating gradient noise almost as fast as a standard RNG generates plain integers!

 To run these benchmarks yourself:
 ```bash